What is credit counseling?

 How do I find a credit counselor?

 Most credit counselors offer services through in-person meetings at local offices, the internet, or on the telephone.
-To get started, you can try the Financial Counseling Association of America, on their website or by phone at (800) 450-1794, or the National Foundation for Credit Counseling, on their website or by phone at (800) 388-2227.
+To get started, you can try the Financial Counseling Association of America, or by phone at (800) 450-1794, or the National Foundation for Credit Counseling, or by phone at (800) 388-2227.

 How do I choose which credit counselor is right for me?

 A reputable credit counseling organization should be willing to send you free information about itself and the services it provides without requiring you to provide any details about your situation.
 If a service doesnt do that, consider this a red flag and go elsewhere for help.